 In Maryland, it’s almost too late to plant bulbs.
-But according to local plant expert Patrick Gravel, as long as you can get a shovel in the ground, there’s still time.
+But according to local plant expert Patrick Gravel, as long as you can still get a shovel in the ground, there’s still time.
 Of course, by now most of the on-line bulb suppliers are pretty much sold-out.
-But I’ve recently discovered that a quick run to the local nursery can still yield some interesting results.
+But I’ve discovered that a quick run to the nursery can still yield some interesting results.

 TOP VARIETIES OF SPRING BULBS

 For me, the challenge of planting spring bulbs (like now) is the cold weather.
 Just when I’m turning my attention indoors, the bulbs need to go in the ground.
 This often requires an appetite for digging lots of holes outdoors when the temperature is hovering around 40°F (like yesterday.)
 Still, if you can visualize what the spring will look like, the reward is directly proportional to the amount of energy you’re willing to expend.

 Carpet of blue muscari and other spring bulbs (Keukenhof, Holland)

 Also known as ornamental onions, these drought-tolerant and easy-to-grow late spring/early summer bloomers come in a wide variety of colors, sizes, shapes and forms.
 Tall varieties include the giant purple-flowering Globemaster, Gladiator, and Purple Sensation, the reddish-flowered, oval-shaped Drumstick, the light purple, spidery-flowered Shubertii (Persian Onion), and the rosy purple-flowered Millenium, which is the 2018 Perennial of the Year.